headwindz/headwindz.run/README.md

-# The repo contains a list of reading notes for the books that I have read and personally think worth sharing.
+# 📚 The repo contains a list of reading notes for the books that I have read and personally think worth sharing.

+# 🔥 Javascript
 ## [Async JavaScript](https://www.amazon.com/Async-JavaScript-Responsive-Pragmatic-Express-ebook/dp/B00AKM4RVG)

 * [Deep dive into JS asynchronicity](https://github.com/n0ruSh/the-art-of-reading/issues/1)